KristianLyng/varnishfoo/chapter-1.rst

 6. ???

-Varnish is designed around two simple concepts: Give you the means to fix or work around technical issues.
+Varnish is designed around two simple concepts: Give you the means to fix or work around technical challenges.
 And speed.
 Speed was largely handled very early on, and Varnish is quite simply fast.
 This is achieved by being, at the core, simple.
 The less you have to do for each request, the more requests you can handle.

-In this book, you'll learn how Varnish works, how, when and why to use Varnish, and more.

 History
 -------